 Gantry joined the MTA Board of Directors in 2014, and quickly become an integral part of the organization.
 Gantry has also served in a variety of charity leadership positions ranging from YMCA of Orange County, to USC’s Orange County Alumni Organization, to his current role as Chairman of MTA’s Fundraising Committee.
 Gantry has been a local residential real estate broker for over 12 years and has been consistently ranked in the top 0.5% of all agents in OC and nationally.
 He graduated from the University of Southern California with a Bachelors of Science in Electrical Engineering.
 He is committed to making sure that MTA has the financial acumen and supporters to be able to teach tomorrow’s children for many years to come.

-As Chairman, Larry is responsible for leading the MTA Board of Directors in establishing objectives and direction that will efficiently facilitate the organization’s ability to meet the goals they have established for themselves.
+Larry is a previous Board Chair, responsible for leading the MTA Board of Directors in establishing objectives and direction that will efficiently facilitate the organization’s ability to meet the goals they have established for themselves.
 In addition, Larry works in the business and social communities to help raise awareness of the organization’s efforts in order to develop strategic partnerships and develop on-going funding streams.

 Sebastian works in the business and social communities to help raise awareness of the organization’s efforts in order to develop strategic partnerships and develop on‐going funding streams.